szczyglis-dev/gpt3-py/README.md

 14 - Translate into SQL code
 15 - Translate into Assembly code
 16 - Translate into Bash script
-17 - Translate into Q#
+17 - Translate into Q# code
-18 - Translate into Ruby
+18 - Translate into Ruby code
-19 - Translate into Go
+19 - Translate into Go code
-20 - Translate into Perl
+20 - Translate into Perl code
-21 - Translate into R
+21 - Translate into R code
-22 - Translate into Matlab
+22 - Translate into Matlab code
-23 - Translate into Lua
+23 - Translate into Lua code
 ```

 # Usage: